Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

 The primary means of remediating a vulnerability is to update the library: in most cases, vulnerabilities (especially critical ones) are only published once a patch is available in a new version of the library.
 See section [9.
 Updating a library](#9-updating-a-library) for more details.
 Do check that the vulnerability is indeed solved in the newer version of the library.

 If no such remediation is available, do a risk assessment which will have one of these outcomes:
-- If the vulnerability does not pose any actual risk, ‘allowlist’ it: that means you allow the specific vulnerability for this library/application to be present.
+- If the vulnerability does not pose any actual risk, ‘allow-list’ it: that means you allow the specific vulnerability for this library/application to be present.
 This requires approval from a CISO or other applicable role.
 This _allowlist_ will be reviewed as part of a half-yearly measurement cycle.
 - The risk can be mitigated in some other way.
 If, for example, the vulnerability is limited to a single method in the library that is not called by our application.
 You can then test for the use of that method and fail the pipeline in that case, to prevent future accidental risks.
 - The library can be replaced, or no longer used, completely; see [12.
 Replacing a library](#12-replacing-a-library) for more details.
 - In extreme cases, you may need to shut down the application until the vulnerability is resolved.